 - Leverage your personal competencies.

-- Provided marketing support and expertise that expands the districts’ capacity to grow clubs and grow membership
+- Provide marketing support and expertise that expands the districts’ capacity to grow clubs and grow membership

 - Leverage your experience and success as a Toastmasters leader to help district officers